Hackensack Products Liability Lawyers

 Experienced Products Liability Lawyers Fight to Get Fair Compensation for Injured Clients in Bergen County and Across New Jersey

-Many injuries caused by dangerous and defective products could be avoided if the manufacturers or distributors of these products took additional steps to ensure consumer safety.
-The main incentive to increase product safety is to avoid potential liability in product liability lawsuits, which provide compensation for the personal injuries sustained from the use of a defective product.
-If you have suffered injuries due to a defective product you may be able to file a claim against the manufacturer to recover damages.
-You do not necessarily have to prove that the manufacturer was negligent.
-Product liability claims, often called strict product liability can be established if you are able to prove three things:
+Many injuries caused by dangerous and defective products could be avoided if the manufacturers or distributors of these products took proper steps to ensure consumer safety.
+At the business level, the main incentive to increase product safety is to avoid potential liability in product liability lawsuits.
+These lawsuits provide compensation for the personal injuries sustained from the use of a defective product.

 - The product was defective

 - The defect existed prior to the manufacturer releasing the product

 - You did not modify the product after purchase

 - The defect caused your injury and damages